 Stand out your brand

 It is important to use the right fonts for your native apps.
 Google Android uses Roboto and Apple iOS uses San Francisco.
-For your web app, there are premade fonts you can use for it.
-Since you want your brand to stand out, it is better to use a unique or customized font which few other people are using.
+For your web app, there are premade fonts you can use it.
+Since you want your brand to stand out, it is better to use a unique or customized font that few other people are using.
 The web app must be optimized for the most common web browsers.

 App User Transitioning Between Platforms

 You need to figure out when your native app users will interact with the web app version and the other way around.
-For instance, Pocket Prep provides cross platforming actions which keep its web app and native app in sync with each other.
+For instance, Pocket Prep provides cross-platforming actions which keep its web app and native app in sync with each other.
 People who want to take a short exam on their mobile phone can do that wherever they’re located.
 Then, they can go back home at some point later and use their computer to take a bigger exam.
 All the exam data from one app can be seen on the other app because of their synchronization.